Visiting Banff in July? Here’s All You Need to Know

 Walk Across the Golden Skybridge

 It’s not every day you can walk 426 feet above a vast canyon.
-Surrounded by the Columbia Valley, walking across this skybridge while a river and waterfall crash below you is memorable.
-It’s one of the best things to do in the area with families.
+Surrounded by the Columbia Valley, walking across this Skybridge while a river and waterfall crash below you is memorable.
+It’s one of the best things to do in the area with families as they have plenty more to do here than the Skybridge, including a mountain cart, zipline, ropes course, and giant boulder swing.

 Admire Peyto Lake

-Peyto Lake is a dazzling blue lake in Banff that is the third most visited in Banff after Moraine Lake and Lake Louise.
-Parks Canada recently completed renovations in 2021, and now there is a beautifully updated viewing platform to see the fox-shaped lake from.
+Peyto Lake is a dazzling blue lake and the third most visited in Banff after Moraine Lake and Lake Louise.
+A large viewing platform to see the fox-shaped lake is the best spot to take in the scene.
+It’s accessible to all via two different well-maintained paved trails.
 If you’re driving the Icefields Parkway, stopping here is a must.

 Hike Parker Ridge